maria2122/maria2122/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Maria Jaqueline and my nickname is "Maria"!

-- 👀 I’m interested in : Data Structure in JavaScript, Elasticseach, APIs RESTful, NodeJS and Python.
+- 👀 I’m interested in : Data Structure in JavaScript and C++, Elasticseach, APIs RESTful, NodeJS and Python.
 - 💻 I’m also interested in competitive programming and solving various types of problems.
 - 💞️ I’m looking to collaborate on Educational Projects, in order to bring the knowledge of computing to various communities.